Transparent goby

 Aphia minuta, the transparent goby, is a species of the goby native to the northeastern Atlantic Ocean where it can be found from Trondheim, Norway to Morocco.
 It is also found in the Mediterranean, Black Sea and the Sea of Azov.
 It is a pelagic species, inhabiting inshore waters and estuaries.
 It can be found at depths of from the surface to 97 m, though it is usually found at 5 to 80 m, over sandy and muddy bottoms and also in eelgrass beds.
 This species can reach a length of 7.9 cm TL.
 It is an important species to local commercial fisheries.
-It is currently the only known member of its genus.
+It is currently the only known extant member of its genus.
+A fossil relative, †Aphia macrophthalma Schwarzhans et al., 2016 is known from the Middle Miocene of Serbia.

 Gastronomy

 This fish is appreciated in Spain as part of the Andalusian, Catalan and Valencian cuisines, and in Italy as part of the Italian cuisine.
 In Andalusia where they are called chanquetes, they are traditionally served deep-fried, with fried eggs and roasted or fried bell pepper.
 Due to their high price and to their now protected species status in Spain, they are often replaced by some species of East Asian noodlefishes, locally called chanquete chino (Chinese chanquete), Neosalanx tangkahkeii and Protosalanx.
 This replacement is often done openly, but sometimes it is done fraudulently.